andrewbearsley/lw_container_scanner_demo/README.md

 # Lacework Inline Scanner GitHub Actions Container Demo
-GitHub Actions demo for Lacework Inline Scanner.
+GitHub Actions demo for Lacework Inline Scanner
+...

 ### About
 This action pulls a PacMan Container and then scans it with the Lacework Inline CVE scanner.